Malay language: Usages

 The Alamat Langkapuri from British Ceylon (present-day Sri Lanka).
 Initially published between 1869 and 1870 and written in Jawi script, it is noted to be among the first Malay-language newspaper.
 The readership consist of the Malay-diaspora in Ceylon as well as in the Malay archipelago.

 The extent to which Malay and related Malayan languages are used in the countries where it is spoken varies depending on historical and cultural circumstances.
 Malay is the national language in Malaysia by Article 152 of the Constitution of Malaysia, and became the sole official language in West Malaysia in 1968, and in East Malaysia gradually from 1974.
 English continues, however, to be widely used in professional and commercial fields and in the superior courts.
 Other minority languages are also commonly used by the country's large ethnic minorities.
 The situation in Brunei is similar to that of Malaysia.

 In Singapore, Malay was historically the lingua franca among people of different nationalities.
 Although this has largely given way to English, Malay still retains the status of national language and the national anthem, Majulah Singapura, is entirely in Malay.
 In addition, parade commands in the military, police and civil defence are given only in Malay.

 Most residents of the five southernmost provinces of Thailand—a region that, for the most part, used to be part of an ancient Malay kingdom called Pattani—speak a dialect of Malay called Yawi (not to be confused with Jawi), which is similar to Kelantanese Malay, but the language has no official status or recognition.

 Owing to earlier contact with the Philippines, Malay words—such as dalam hati (sympathy), luwalhati (glory), tengah hari (midday), sedap (delicious)—have evolved and been integrated into Tagalog and other Philippine languages.
+This linguistic exchange reflects broader patterns of cultural interaction and mutual influence that have contributed to shared concepts of social values and inclusion within Philippine society.

 The Youth Pledge was the result of the Second Youth Congress held in Batavia in October 1928.
 On the last pledge, there was an affirmation of Indonesian language as a unifying language throughout the archipelago.